H12/nextcapital_project/README.txt

 2) Get "Error: 0" when attempting to login for the first time on new browser, but no error on second attempt -Unknown cause, unsure how to address

+3) Spacing on the divs goes a bit wonky when the window is sized smaller -Can be fixed with better CSS

 Things to Improve
 --------------------------------
 1) Error handling across the board